-For amortising products and bullet repayment loans, this is

-For revolving products, the exposure at default is predicted by taking current drawn balance and adding a credit conversion factor which allows for the expected drawdown of the remaining limit by the time of default.
+- For amortising products and bullet repayment loans, this is based on the contractual repayments owed by the borrower over a 12month or lifetime basis.
+This will also be adjusted for any expected overpayments made by a borrower.
+Early repayment/refinance assumptions are also incorporated into the calculation. - For revolving products, the exposure at default is predicted by taking current drawn balance and adding a credit conversion factor which allows for the expected drawdown of the remaining limit by the time of default.
 These assumptions vary by product type and current limit utilisation band, based on analysis of the Group's recent default data.